Jumping for diffusion in random metastable systems: The jump processes

 Thus

 which tends to zero by taking $\xi\to 0$ and $M_0$ large. \end{proof}

 We may now prove the main result of this section. \begin{proof}[Proof of \thrm{thrm:conv_jump}] The result follows by induction on $p$.
 We divide the proof into several steps.
 We begin with \Step{stp:B-lim} and \Step{stp:A-lim}, which allow us to prove the base case when $p=1$. \begin{step} Fix $j,r_1\in \{1,\cdots,m\}$ and let $[a_1,b_1]$ be an interval.
-Then for $\mathbb{P}$-a.e. $\omega\in\Omega$, the function
+Then for $\mathbb{P}$-a.e. $\omega\in\Omega$, \jp{the class of functions $(B_{j,r_1,\omega}^\varepsilon)_{\varepsilon>0}$ defined by}

 satisfies